aukilabs/posemesh/core/node-registration/README.md

 `run_registration_loop` takes care of:

-- Deriving the secp256k1 public key and signatures for registration payloads.
+- Generating SIWE messages/signatures for registration payloads.
-- Persisting registration state and last health-check timestamps.
+- Persisting registration state for downstream consumers.
 - Enforcing a cross-process file lock so that only one registrar runs at a time.
 - Exponential backoff with jitter when DDS requests fail.